Year 4 - Swift Class

 For the first few weeks of term, we are concentrating the arrival of the Vikings and their impact on the inhabitants of England.

-We are improving our speaking and listening through creating our own news podcast called: Steeple Morden Primary News.
-You can find this on most well known podcast apps, such as Apple Podcasts and Google Podcasts.
+We are currently working on improving our speaking and listening through creating our own news podcast called: Steeple Morden Primary News and are working on an episode for the Autumn Term.
+You can find this on most well-known podcast apps, such as Apple Podcasts and Google Podcasts.
 We are working on incorporating some of our science work on sound into the next podcast.

 In English this term we are going to be looking at how authors develop character in their writing.
 We will be looking at the details that are included about a character’s appearance, their actions and what they say.
 This will involve some close reading of text.

-Leading up to Christmas we will be revisiting instruction writing and rehearsing for the KS2 Christmas Service, which will take place twice: once during the school day in school and later on in the evening in church.
+Leading up to Christmas we will be revisiting instruction writing and rehearsing for the KS2 Christmas Service.